Abhishekop722/NodeTask/README.md

 # NodeTask

-This Image Scraper build using Node.js, MongoDB, Angularjs and various node modules which scrape images from Fetch images from google and save top 15 images after passing through a compression algorithm then through a black and white filter and saved to a Local HDD.
+This Image Scraper build using Node.js, MongoDB, Angularjs and some third party node modules which fetch images from google and save top 15 images after passing through a compression algorithm then through a black and white filter and saved to a Local HDD.

 Keyword List tab will display all the keywords searched by the user.

 After clicking on any keyword on the Keyword List tab open up another page (dashboard ) which will have all the images for that particular keyword and now these images will be retrieve from Local HDD.

-Follow these steps to run this scraper.
+Follow these steps to run this image scraper.

-git clone https://github.com/Abhishekop722/NodeTask or download repository on your machine.
+first of all download repository on your machine.

 Then install all the node dependencies using ' npm install '*